Aniekan Umanah

 Aniekan Umanah is a Nigerian journalist, media executive, and politician.
-He has served multiple times as Commissioner for Information in Akwa Ibom State and represented the Abak/Etim Ekpo/Ika Federal Constituency in the House of Representatives of Nigeria between 2019 and 2023.
+He was multiple times Commissioner for Information in Akwa Ibom State and represented the Abak/Etim Ekpo/Ika Federal Constituency in the House of Representatives of Nigeria between 2019 and 2023.

 Early life and education

 Umanah was born into the family of Elder John Umanah Equo of Abak Village, Abak Local Government Area, Akwa Ibom State, Nigeria.
 He is the second of seven children.

 He attended Bishop Clark's Primary School, Abak, and later Holy Family College, Oku Abak, before completing his West African School Certificate at Lutheran High School, Obot Idim.
 He studied at the University of Uyo, the University of Lagos, Cambridge University in the United Kingdom, and Lagos Business School.
 He also holds professional certifications in journalism, advertising, and public relations.

 Career

 Journalism and media

 Umanah began his career in 1989 during his National Youth Service with Outlook Newspapers in Enugu, where he worked as a reporter and political correspondent.
-He later joined Newswatch magazine, serving in editorial and advertising roles between 1992 and 2004.
+He later joined Newswatch magazine, in editorial and advertising roles between 1992 and 2004.

 In 2004, he co-founded Millennium Choice Technologies and became its executive director.
-The following year, he established Executive Options Media Limited, serving as chief executive officer until 2008.
+The following year, he established Executive Options Media Limited, and was chief executive officer until 2008.
 In December 2016, he founded the African Media Network (AMNETT), a professional network of media practitioners across Africa.